-Key Products and Societal Value / Contribution to UN Potential Negative Impact of Contribution Management Approach Services SDGs to Negative Impact such as migrant workers.
-3. The Company is committed to: Pay equal remuneration, including benefits, and for work of equal value to all women and men.
-Zero-tolerance policy towards all forms of discrimination and violence at work Equal opportunity and too entrenched gender stereotypes for any promotion, pieces of training, and even in decision making The Corporate will use leverage to address adverse impacts.
-Such leverage can also be used to encourage changes in programs and activities that may exclude workers based on factors such as age, gender, religious beliefs, disability, national origin, or ethnicity.
-Support for nation building 9 NOUSTRY, IMMONATION AND IMPRASTRUCTURE Computing and technology-based skills are of significant value to the Corporate business.
-Considering the demand for infrastructure or retrofit existing infrastructure to make it more sustainable.
-2. Establish standards
+Key Products Societal Value / Potential Negative Management

+and Contribution to UN Impact of Contribution Approach

+Services SDGs to Negative Impact

+Equal

+opportunity and

+too entrenched

+gender

+stereotypes for

+any promotion,

+pieces of

+training, and

+even in decision

+making

+• The Corporate

+will use leverage

+to address

+adverse impacts.

+Such leverage

+can also be used

+to encourage

+changes in

+programs and

+activities that may exclude

+may exclude workers based on

+factors such as

+age, gender,

+religious beliefs,

+disability,

+national origin,

+or ethnicity

+Support for nation 1.
+The construction 1.
+Monitor use of

+building industry is the energy and fossil

+backbone of nation fuel and find ways to

+9 AND INFRASTRUCTURE building.
+Industry, mitigate and reduce

+infrastructure and consumption and

+sustainable cities and transition to cleaner

+communities will not sources of energy.

+11 SUSTAINABLE CITIES 2.
+Invest in new,

+THE AND COMMUNITES construction industry resilient

+that builds them. infrastructure or

+However, if left retrofit existing

+unmonitored or infrastructure to

+unchecked, the make it more

+construction industry sustainable.

+will negatively 3.
+Establish standards